ibmtjbot/node-tjbotlib/README.md

 Please see [the API docs](https://ibmtjbot.github.io/docs/tjbot/2.0.0/) for documentation of the TJBot API.

+> 💡 Please see the [Migration Guide](MIGRATING.md) for guidance on migrating your code to the latest version of the TJBot API.

 ## Tests

 TJBotLib uses the [Jest](https://jestjs.io) framework for basic testing of the library.
 These tests may be run from the `tjbotlib` directory using `npm`: